gmu-gd/web24-spring/syllabus/index.md

 Late work will be accepted for three weeks after a deadline with the exception of the final project which will be due at the end of the semester.
 There is a section on the rubrics showing how late work is factored into the assignment grade.

 ### Weekly Schedule
-Class is on Tuesdays from 1:30–4:10.
+Class is on Thursdays from 1:30–4:10.
 Most days we will meet for the entire time but some weeks we will have individual meetings or end early.
 Some classes will be work days so make sure to bring things to work on each class.
 Unless otherwise specified, all work is due at the beginning of class.

 A note&emdash;Time management is an important skill to master and should be worked on all your classes.
 Staying up all night working is not a badge of honor, it typically means you didn’t budget your time correctly.
 Staying up all night isn’t healthy and making sure you are keeping yourself healthy is your first priority.